 - 1. Choose adults.
-A high school student or one of last year's graduates will have the interest and enthusiasm but may lack poise, impartiality and judgment. - 2.
+A high school student or one of last year's graduates will have the interest and enthusiasm but may lack poise, impartiality and judgment.
+The table crew is a part of the officiating crew. - 2.
 Choose someone who has had some playing, coaching, or officiating experience. - 3.
 Choose men or women who can and will be present at every home game.
 It may be an honor to act as timer or scorer, but it's not an honor which should be passed around with each game. - 4.
-If faculty men or women are available for these jobs, they usually do the best work, although it is not a guarantee. - Above all, choose someone with plenty of poise, good judgment, a sense of impartiality and one who you are sure will be able to forget the score and concentrate instead on the job. - 6.
-NEW: IT IS REQUIRED THE OFFICIAL SCORER WEAR BLACK-AND-WHITE STRIPED OFFICIAL'S SHIRT WHILE PERFORMING HIS/HER DUTIES DURING THE CONTEST.
+If faculty men or women are available for these jobs, they usually do the best work, although it is not a guarantee.

+- 5. Above all, choose someone with plenty of poise, good judgment, a sense of impartiality and one who you are sure will be able to forget the score and concentrate instead on the job. - 6.
+NEW: STARTED WITH THE 2012-2013 BASKETBALL SEASON: IT IS REQUIRED THE OFFICIAL SCORER WEAR BLACK-AND-WHITE STRIPED OFFICIAL'S SHIRT WHILE PERFORMING HIS/HER DUTIES DURING THE CONTEST.